Document

 Document reference

-the document reference identifies a document within a collection, and embeds information about the parent collection.
+The document reference identifies a document within the database, and embeds meta information.

-parent is the the collection reference, id is the document's id. path is the document's absolute path as a string.
+We may find: the parent collection's reference, the document's id and the document's path as a string.

 docRef.parent